aspose-cells/Aspose.Cells-Doc-md/english/jasperreports/_index.md

 **Welcome to Aspose.Cells for JasperReports**

-Aspose.Cells for JasperReports is a library which works as a replacement for [JasperReports](https://community.jaspersoft.com/project/jasperreports-library)'s original Microsoft Excel exporter, bundled with some great enhancements.
-It eliminates the dependency on the POI library, and uses Aspose.Cells for Java on the back-end to export reports in Microsoft Excel formats (XLS, XLSX).
+Aspose.Cells for JasperReports is a library that works as a replacement for JasperReports' original Microsoft Excel exporter, bundled with some great enhancements.
+It eliminates the dependency on the POI library and uses Aspose.Cells for Java on the back end to export reports in Microsoft Excel formats (XLS, XLSX).

 {{% /alert %}}